jamestharpe/gas-pump-xstate-tutorial/readme.md

 });
 ```

+We'll start with the linear workflow that you've already defined.
 Copy and paste the Linear Gas Station Workflow configuration as a starting point, remove all the transitions, and change the ID to "dynamic":

 ```typescript
 export const dynamic = Machine({